 Monitoring in the workplace must be done lawfully.
 There are many examples of where employees have taken on employers for unlawfuly monitoring their communications (like telephone calls) in the workplace, especially their electronic communications (like email and SMSs).
 We can help you to lawfully monitor activities in the workplace.
 It depends on whether you have the written consent of every employee to monitor, or not.

 If you have written consent

 Getting all employees to consent in writing is first prize.
-The consent must be properly worded and can take the form of a:
+The consent must be properly worded and can take the form of:

 - a standalone written consent, or

-- written consent to monitor clause for new appointments for inclusion in your existing employment contract.
+- a written consent to monitor clause for new appointments for inclusion in your existing employment contract.

 There are good reasons for having properly worded consents.